A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Auslander-Reiten triangles and the Coxeter transformation

 \section{Auslander-Reiten triangles and the Coxeter transformation}

 Let $\La$ be a finite dimensional $k$-algebra with bounded derived category $\Db{\La}$.
 It was shown in~\cite{HDb3} that if $Z^\bullet$ is an indecomposable complex in $\Db{\La}$ then there is an Auslander-Reiten triangle $X^\bullet \to Y^\bullet \to Z^\bullet \to X^\bullet[1]$ in $\Db{\La}$ if and only if $Z^\bullet$ is a perfect complex, in which case $X^\bullet$ is indecomposable and the triangle is unique up to isomorphism, see also~\cite{HDb2}.
-Moreover, if $\La$ is a Gorenstein algebra then the whole triangle is Auslander-Reiten in the category $\per\,\La$, see for instance~\cite{HaKeRe08}.
-Since gentle algebras are Gorenstein (see~\cite{GeiRei05} and~\cite{APS23}), using Proposition~\ref{pro:walkBelt} and following~\cite{Bob} we produce the Auslander-Reiten triangles of perfect complexes of a gentle algebra in terms of walks of the associated marked ribbon graph (Theorem~\ref{thm:ARtriangle}).
-The main construction involves the concatenation of walks followed by an appropriate ``reduction'', which we briefly analyze.
+Moreover, if $\La$ is a Gorenstein algebra, then the whole triangle is Auslander-Reiten in the category $\per\,\La$, see, for instance,~\cite{HaKeRe08}.
+Since gentle algebras are Gorenstein (see~\cite{GeiRei05} and~\cite{APS23}), using Proposition~\ref{pro:walkBelt} and following~\cite{Bob} we produce all Auslander-Reiten triangles in the derived category of a gentle algebra in terms of walks of the associated marked ribbon graph (Proposition~\ref{thm:ARtriangle} and Remark \ref{rem:beltARtriangle}).
+Afterwards, we apply this construction to describe the Coxeter transformation (Corollary \ref{cor:CoxTra}) and the Coxeter polynomial of a gentle algebra (Theorem \ref{cor:CoxPol}, which is Theorem C from the introduction).

+The main construction of Auslander-Reiten triangles involves the concatenation of walks followed by an appropriate ``reduction'', which we briefly analyze below.